nbremer/openvis2016/README.md

 If, for whatever strange reason, you don't want to use Chrome, here are some quirks with other browsers

+- Safari can't handle any spreadMethod besides the default "pad".
+Take a look at [these examples](https://bugzilla.mozilla.org/show_bug.cgi?id=379321) in Safari.
+It also used to not work in Firefox, but that's fixed now.
+Therefore the section about animated gradients will seem to have somewhat odd gradients.
+This can theoretically be fixed a bit by repeating the stop colors within the gradient definition to fill the entire shape, instead of relying on spreadMethod
 - The colorAdd-blend-modes slide (with the 2 pairs of 3 overlapping circles with multiply and screen above them): you might see black circles for multiply.
 This was a bug and is fixed in the newest Firefox, so update